-Security researchers at CERT have stated that Windows 10, Windows 8,1 and Windows 8 fail to properly randomize every application if system-wide mandatory ASLR is enabled via EMET or Windows Defender Exploit Guard.
+Security researchers at CERT have stated that Windows OS fails to properly randomize every application if system-wide mandatory ASLR is enabled via EMET or Windows Defender Exploit Guard.
 Microsoft has responded by saying that the implementation of Address Space Layout Randomization (ASLR) on Microsoft Windows is working as intended.
 Let us take a look at the issue.

 Scope of use

 The ASLR offered protection to the application, but it didn’t cover the system-wide mitigations.
 In fact, it is for this reason that Microsoft EMET was released.
 EMET ensured that it covered both system-wide and application-specific mitigations.
 The EMET ended up as the face of system-wide mitigations by offering a front-end for the users.
 However, starting from the Windows 10 Fall Creators update the EMET features have been replaced with Windows Defender Exploit Guard.

 The ASLR can be enabled compulsorily for both EMET, and Windows Defender Exploit Guard for codes that are not linked to /DYNAMICBASE flag and this can be implemented either on a per-application basis or a system-wide base.
 What this means is that Windows will automatically relocate code to a temporary relocation table and thus the new location of the code will be different for every reboots.
 Starting from Windows 8, the design changes mandated that the system-wide ASLR should have system-wide bottom-up ASLR enabled in order to supply entropy to the mandatory ASLR.